LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/managers-all-connections-list.md

 ## Available views

-Users will be able to view conversations in All Connections in two modes.
+Users will be able to view conversations in All Conversations in two modes.
 Each user can select their desired view mode from the icons found in the top right of the list.

 ### 1. List view